What should florists charge for delivery & set-up?

 - What’s your “replace me fee” (if you’re sick or unable to go to the wedding, what will that cost you?)

-Delivery may sound simple, but theres a level of care, expertise and professionalism that comes with the job.
+Delivery may sound simple, but theres a level of care, expertise and professionalism that comes with this part of the job.

 Making money in your business should not be a mystery.
-Florists must have clarity on pricing.
+Florists must have clarity on pricing in every aspect of their business.

 Move forward pricing well, making a profit, and give yourself a pay increase with a small bump in your delivery fee.